jin-li/DLFR_SU/SU_analysis/SerpentSensitivityDataProcess/ReadMe.md

 If not, add them in "Path"
 ### 1.2 Set Up Compiler Environment
 When using Visual Studio compiler, some settings are needed to be changed to use MATLAB engine.

 The file with an extension name .vcxproj is the configuration file for a Visual Studio project.
 If users use it(SerpentSensitivityDataProcess.vcxproj
-, in this directory) directly in Visual Studio, This step can be skipped.
+, in this directory) directly in Visual Studio, this step can be skipped.

 ## 2.How to Use the Executable File
 If you want to use the executable program (SerpentSensitivityDataProcess.exe) directly, make sure the SERPENT sensitivity output file ([input file name]_sens.m) is in the same directory.